 Create a place to teach

 Susan says education is a major part of any fight-back because Alexandria currently has; “…no facilities and no evidence of art – never mind places for artists to work.”
-She believes any art centre would have to be more than just a group of studios – it would have to be a place to teach locals, young and old, about art.
-The hope is more people would then catch the ‘creative bug’.
+She believes any art centre would have to be more than just a group of studios – it would be a space to exchange skills and collaborate.

 Create a place to discuss

 Locals in Alexandria have had few opportunities to discuss art in the past.
 So, the art centre project is already trying to fire up debate within the community.
-One of the ways Susan wants this to happen is through the discussion of the town’s past; “We are trying to capture memories from this bygone era in a little book which local people can write in while they enjoy a coffee with us.
+One of the ways Susan wants this to happen is through the discussion of the town’s past – and it’s future; “We are trying to capture memories from this bygone era in a little book which local people can write in while they enjoy a coffee with us.
 It has been great hearing their stories.”
 Eventually, the project will generate a wider discussion which could have a beneficial impact on the way Alexandria looks.

 Create a place to earn a living

 Susan says “We are all about creating sustainable jobs and business opportunities and motivating the community to make the environment more attractive and attract visitors to regenerate and develop tourism.
 We also care about companionship and improving health.”
 The Loch Lomond Art Centre is already a massive success with 60-70 local suppliers involved.